-Our multichannel marketing function is focused on market education, brand awareness, thought leadership, account-based marketing, and demand creation.
-We engage the market through digital, radio, television, outdoor, airport, social media and print advertising; virtual and physical events, including our C3 AI Transform annual customer conference; and livestreamed events featuring C3 AI customers, C3 AI partners, and C3 AI experts in AI, machine learning, and data science.
-Our Chief Executive Officer, Tom Siebel-a recognized technology thought leader and author of the 2019 Wall Street Journal and Amazon best seller, Digital Transformation: Survive and Thrive in an Era of Mass Extinction-is a frequent industry keynote speaker and is often interviewed by leading media, including the Wall Street Journal, Financial Times, The Economist, Fortune, Forbes, BloombergTV, and Yahoo!
+Our multichannel marketing function is focused on market education, thought leadership, account-based marketing, and demand generation.
+We engage the market through digital, print, and social media, virtual and physical events, including our C3 AI Transform annual customer conference, and livestreamed events featuring C3 AI customers, C3 AI partners, and C3 AI experts in AI, ML, and data science.
+Our Chief Executive Officer, Tom Siebel-a recognized technology thought leader and author of the 2019 Wall Street Journal best seller, Digital Transformation: Survive and Thrive in an Era of Mass Extinction-is a frequent industry keynote speaker and is often interviewed by leading media, including The Wall Street Journal, Financial Times, The Economist, Fortune, Forbes, CNBC, BloombergTV, and Yahoo!
 Finance.